reasonml/reasonml.github.io/docs/object.md

 title: Object
 ---

-Most of time in Reason, you'd be using record to group named values together.
+Most of the time in Reason, you'd be using record to group named values together.
 In certain niche situations, however, you might want to use a similar feature called object; they're a bit more flexible and come with different tradeoffs.

-**If you come from JavaScript**, you're mostly likely **not** looking for plain Reason objects.
+**If you come from JavaScript**, you're most likely **not** looking for plain Reason objects.
 Skip right to the Tip & Tricks section below.

 ## Usage